Shaun04/Grind-75-solutions/README.md

 ### [Sort Colors](https://github.com/Shaun04/Grind-75-solutions/blob/main/Array/sort-colots.py)
 - We have used the three pointer approach.
 For this we need three pointers low,med,high.
 - We swap low and med if med encounters a 0.
 And when med encounters a 1 we increment med by 1 and read the next.
-- We swap high and med is med encounters a 2.
+- We swap var high and var med when var med encounters a 2.
 - Time Complexity is O(n)

 ## Stacks